anaclumos/extracranial/Research/pages/Proposal of Research 2023-03-28.md

 ### Methodology

-- Literature review: Conduct a comprehensive review of existing research on "The Library of Babel", the infinite monkey theorem, and [[generative AI]] technologies.
+- Literature review: Conduct a comprehensive review of existing research on "[[The Library of Babel]]", the infinite monkey theorem, and [[generative AI]] technologies.
 - Develop a theoretical model: Create a theoretical model of [[the Photo Library of Babel]] that encompasses all possible pixel combinations and their efficient representation.
 - Analyze implications: Investigate the philosophical and practical implications of [[the Photo Library of Babel]] for human creativity and [[Generative AI]], and explore the relationship between finite possibilities and the search for specific information.
 - Case studies: Develop case studies demonstrating the potential applications and consequences of [[the Photo Library of Babel]] in various domains, such as art, design, and technology.